Introduction

 Bias can be introduced into the system due to a developer or company wants to system to behave in a certain way, e.g. for business reasons, this can be against the values of the society or user community, for example in the case of autonomous driving: keep vehicle passengers safe versus the safety of other road users.
 Medical trials are an example of the system should confirm to certain, enforced legal and safety limits.
 The side effects of some medicines have been shown to be somewhat conservative.

 Is it possible to distill the key decision making rules into its own module and review that module with stakeholders?
-Have solutions been black box tested for bias detection, reverse engineering and etc. What is the ground truth (example with traffic flow) Can it be defined and encoded?
+Have solutions been black box tested for bias detection, reverse engineering and etc. What is the ground truth, an example with traffic flow.
+Can it be defined and encoded?
 What about decision making in situations with ethical conflict?
 Finally, who has the right to decide and to make the decision making understandable?

 Complexity